Academic Suspension from MSU for Pre-University Studies students

 Once your suspension period is over, you are automatically reinstated at MSU.
 There are two things you must do before you can register for classes, however:

-- Submit the “Intent to Register” form you received with your suspension notice from the Office of the Provost, click here for an electronic version, and
+- Submit the “Intent to Register” form you received with your suspension notice from the Office of the Provost, an electronic version is available, and

 - Meet with the Director of your College.
 Pre-US students must meet with Diane Donnelly.
 Please call 406-994-3532 to schedule an appointment.